isomerpages/moe-dunmansec/_our-programmes/CCA Programme/NPCC.md

 ![](/images/Student%20Development%20Programme/CCA%20Programme/Uniformed%20Groups/NPCC/PYAMag_2020_6.png)

-<p style="text-align: justify;">Our cadets also participated in ad-hoc competitions organised by NPCC HQ, such as the NPCC Cadet Learning Video Competition 2021.
-A group of Secondary 3 cadets produced a short video on the harmful effects of drug use and emerged as the top 3 schools amongst 19 submissions.</p>
+Our cadets also participated in ad-hoc competitions organised by NPCC HQ, such as the NPCC Cadet Learning Video Competition 2021.
+A group of Secondary 3 cadets produced a short video on the harmful effects of drug use and emerged as the top 3 schools amongst 19 submissions.

 Link to video: [https://www.facebook.com/NationalPoliceCadetCorps/videos/594713705004031](https://www.facebook.com/NationalPoliceCadetCorps/videos/594713705004031)